PROMOTING BRITISH VALUES

 The British Values we want everyone to display at Claines are:

-Pupils have the opportunity to have their voices heard through our School Council and Pupil conversations and questionnaires.
+Pupils have the opportunity to have their voices heard through our Pupil Parliament and through pupil conversations and questionnaires.
 The children have the chance to elect a representative from each class that they feel will represent their class' views.
-The School Council has been involved in funding raising for those less fortunate than ourselves.
+The Pupil Parliament has been involved in funding raising for those less fortunate than ourselves.
 We also have an Eco Council that are elected to represent classes.
 They have a say in how the school can look after its buildings and grounds and how all members of the school community can be more eco-friendly.
-In the future the School Council will be contributing to the improvement and development of the school.
+The Pupil Parliament will be contributing to the improvement and development of the school.

 'Within them I shall plant my law, writing it on their hearts.
 Then I shall be their God and they will be my people'.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, and the consequences when laws are broken.
-We also have close links with authorities such as the Police; Fire Service; and where ever possible visits are arrange to help reinforce this message.
+We also have close links with authorities such as the Police, Fire Service and Ambulance Service, and whereever possible, visits are arranged to help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make safety choices, through of provision of a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and circle time.
 Pupils are given the freedom to make choices and encouraged to become independent leaners.